Public Policy + Advocacy

 Through the collective strength of its members, the Council informs and educates policymakers on issues that are important to Arizona’s technology sectors.

 The Council continuously monitors federal, state and local legislation and policies that impact the sustainability and growth of Arizona’s technology industry.
-From the U.S. Congress and the Office of the Governor to legislative committee rooms and city halls across the state, the Council serves as the voice advocating for a technology-based, pro-growth, business-focused agenda.
+From U.S. Congress and the Office of the Governor to legislative committee rooms and city halls across the state, the Council serves as the voice advocating for a technology-based, pro-growth and business-focused agenda.
+Many thanks to Ideas Collide for the beautiful layout and design of this year’s guide.

 - Improve the business climate for technology-based companies.

-- Provide sources of risk capital that encourage entrepreneurship, with a focus on minority entrepreneurship.
+- Provide sources of risk capital that encourage entrepreneurship, including in underrepresented communities.

 - Create an environment that supports science- and technology-related job retention and creation.